-Learn more about how and where you can deploy models with the Azure Machine Learning service.
+Learn more about how and where you can deploy models with Azure Machine Learning.
 For an example of deployment, see Tutorial: Deploy an image classification model in Azure Container Instances.

 Learn how to create continuous integration and deployment of ML models with Azure Pipelines.

 Learn how to create client applications and services that Consume a model deployed as a web service.